Adobe Creek Reservoir

 Adobe Creek Reservoir lies in a remote area of Bent and Kiowa counties in Colorado, U.S. The reservoir is an off-stream storage impoundment used to store water for agricultural irrigation.
 Only a few small unnamed intermittent creeks flow into the lake.
 The lake is chiefly fed by the Adobe Creek Inlet, a human-made ditch that draws water from nearby Adobe Creek and from the Fort Lyon Storage Canal.
 The reservoir's outlet is the Adobe Creek Reservoir Outlet Ditch, which empties into Adobe Creek.
-The reservoir, which lies at an elevation of 4131 ft on Colorado's Eastern Plains, is also used for recreation and is a Colorado state wildlife area.
+The reservoir, which lies at an elevation of 4131 ft on Colorado's Eastern Plains, is a former Colorado state wildlife area.

 Names

 Adobe Creek Reservoir is also often called Blue Lake, especially by locals in the area around the lake.

 Dam

 The Adobe Creek Dam, NID ID CO00515, is a 41 ft high earthen dam that can store up to 122360 acre.ft of water.
 It was built in 1904 and is 7375 ft wide.
 The dam and reservoir are owned by the Fort Lyon Canal Company.